-If I request a IU Benefit Card, can I still pay for purchases and submit receipts for reimbursement electronic fund transfer?
+If I don’t want to use the IU Benefit Card for a particular expense, can I still pay for purchases and then submit receipts for reimbursement?

 Yes.
-However, receipts submitted to Nyhart for substantiation of card purchases and receipts for reimbursement claims must be clearly differentiated.
+However, receipts submitted to Nyhart for substantiation of card purchases and receipts for reimbursement of claims must be clearly differentiated.
 Receipts for reimbursement must be accompanied by a claim form available from the UHR Web page.
 To submit receipts to substantiate card purchases, wait to receive an e-mail (or U.S. mail) request from Nyhart, then submit the receipts with a copy of the request.
 Do not use a claim form to substantiate card purchases.
 Doing so may result in the purchase amounts being deducted twice from your account.

 What if I don't owe anything at my doctor's office, but get a bill later?